whalderman/search-quality-rater-guidelines-tldr/docs/qrg/needs-met-rating-guideline/13-rating-using-the-needs-met-scale.md

+---
+title: Rating Using the Needs Met Scale
+meta:
+  - name: description
+    content: Needs Met rating tasks ask you to focus on mobile user needs and think about how helpful and satisfying the result is for the mobile users.
+---

 # Rating Using the Needs Met Scale

-There are many different kinds of queries and results, but the process of rating is the same: **Needs Met rating tasks ask you to focus on mobile user needs and think about how helpful and satisfying the result is for the mobile users**.
+There are many different kinds of queries and results, but the process of rating is the same: **Needs Met rating tasks ask you to focus on mobile user needs and think about how helpful and satisfying the result is for the mobile users.**

 This is what the Needs Met rating slider looks like: